Larry De Buhr, PhD

 - PhD in Botany from Claremont Graduate School (now Claremont Graduate University

-As a botanist, I have been interested in plant anatomy, particularly ecological adaptations in the anatomy of the Southwestern Australian Drosera genus.
+As a botanist, DeBuhr is interested in plant anatomy, particularly ecological adaptations in the anatomy of the Southwestern Australian Drosera genus.
 I have also studied the wood anatomy of several other plant families including Sarraceniaceae and Crossosomataceae.
-I have studied the floras of several Mediterranean climate areas, including southwestern Australia, the Cape of South Africa, and California.
+He has studied the floras of several Mediterranean climate areas, including southwestern Australia, the Cape of South Africa, and California.
 While at the University of Missouri-Kansas City, I became interested in science education reform, and held the first and only joint appointment between the Biology Department and the School of Education.
-While at the Missouri Botanical Garden and the Chicago Botanic Garden, I focused on how botanic gardens could contribute to the national effort to improve science education.
-Among other accomplishments, I developed and implemented an urban outdoor environmental education program named the Litzsinger Road Ecology Center while at the Missouri Botanical Garden, and assisted in the development of a joint MS and PhD program with the Chicago Botanic Garden in collaboration with Northwestern University.
+While at the Missouri Botanical Garden and the Chicago Botanic Garden, he focused on how botanic gardens could contribute to the national effort to improve science education.
+Among other accomplishments, he developed and implemented an urban outdoor environmental education program named the Litzsinger Road Ecology Center while at the Missouri Botanical Garden, and assisted in the development of a joint MS and PhD program with the Chicago Botanic Garden in collaboration with Northwestern University.

 - UCSF 137: The Scientific Basis of Environmental Issues